WrightDanG/FromVin/README.md

 The only major difficulty is setting the spacing needed for the page content when the navbar enlarges on smaller devices.
 This has been handled with media queries.

-This has been tested using the following settings on Chrome Developer Tools: Iphone 5, Iphone 6, Pixel 2 XL, iPad, Surface Duo.
+This has been tested using the following settings on Chrome Developer Tools: iPhone 5, iPhone 6, Pixel 2 XL, iPad, Surface Duo.

 ### Testing that Heroku version matches development version.

 The Heroku version links very well with GitHub publishes, deploying a new version on each commit which is wonderful functionality.
 The main difference between the two has been the serving of media files.
-I'm certain that there is a logical way around the issue, but in order to ensure that images served via cloudinary, uploaded via admin and images that are uploaded straight into cloudinary function, I have had to add a bespoke settings variable and context processor to handle it.
+I'm certain that there is a logical way around the issue, but in order to ensure that images served via Cloudinary, uploaded via admin and images that are uploaded straight into Cloudinary function, I have had to add a bespoke settings variable and context processor to handle it.

 As such, the production environment is working as required, but it has had a detrimental effect on the images in the local environment.
 I believe this is primarily down to how Cloudinary adds additional characters to the end of the uploaded images.
 Should I go through and make everything match, there is a possibility that development images would function once more.

 Otherwise, the environments line up well, with the same functionality on both.
-There was some difficulty in exporting the sqlite database into postgres, but with some effort they eventually lined up.
+There was some difficulty in exporting the sqlite database into Postgres, but with some effort they eventually lined up.

 ## Known issues
-- I had a little trouble with wrapping my head around static files and django.
+- I had a little trouble with wrapping my head around static files and Django.
 I made a little workaround for images that were not uploaded via admin, such as the flavour wheel.
 This does not represent best practice amongst the way it was handled
 - As such, the favicon will only show on pages where the image link has been passed into the context.
 This does not feel like best practice and perhaps a custom context processor for this would have been much better to make it available sitewide.
 Update: Information found in the Django documentation suggested that Django supports the MEDIA_URL setting sitewide, so images were updated to utilise this however it caused complications with the product images.
 A custom context processor was then added to address this.
 - On loading images to Cloudinary, they did not keep their original names, which means they are not found locally.
 Renaming the local versions, or the Cloudinary hosted versions would fix this.
-- Despite having the site set on admin as 'FromVin', the password emails still appear to use 'example.com'
 - the db.json export should not really have been added to the git repository.
 On checking, all the passwords were hashed but even so, database copies with personal details should not be available.
 - Gitpod states that several objects within views do not have an 'objects' attribute, this appears to be incorrect as the code functions correctly.
 - This is also true for 'lineitems' within checkout/models.py
-- On removing size from checkout/models.py - the port refuses to open.
-This may be migration related.
+- On removing the un-needed size attribute from checkout/models.py - the local port refuses to open.
+This may be migration related but nothing seems to appear in migrations.
 - Line length error in settings.py (password validation settings) has been left, as readability has been prioritised.
+In addition, altering those line lengths detrimentally affected the password reset process.
 - Decouple removed from settings but not from requirements.txt.
-- There is a content security policy error on firefox due to the use of inline javascript.
+- There is a content security policy error on Firefox due to the use of inline Javascript.
 The JS has been left due to time pressures, but the reasoning and research has all been explained under the 'Browsers' part of this Readme.

 ## Future improvements
 - A validation message should be present on the Delete option for products.
 Even better would be an 'Undo' option, as this will allow for repairing of mistakes and less impactful mass-deletions, should they be necessary through the GUI.
-- Make tasting profile less of a magic number
+- Make tasting profile less of a magic number.
+Expand it into tasting notes and expand products into their individual flavours in order to take advantage of it.
-- Thoroughly research the pairings, they currently are arbitary and could be more tailored.
+- Thoroughly research the pairings, they currently are slightly arbitrary and could be more tailored.
 - Make amendments to secondary action buttons.
 From a UX perspective, whilst they may look good, my concern is that a user may click the wrong one by accident.
+- Add tailored pairings to the users account based on their recommendations, or purchase history.

 ## Deployment Procedure